tokebe/niclassify/README.md

 **Visual C++**

 If you get this error: `error: Setup script exited with error: Microsoft Visual C++ 14.0 is required.
-Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/`, then you need to install the latest Visual Studio and Microsoft Visual C++ (required for some Python packages) from the [link the error mesasge provides](https://visualstudio.microsoft.com/downloads/).
+Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/`, then you need to install the latest Visual Studio and Microsoft Visual C++ (required for some Python packages) from the [link the error message provides](https://visualstudio.microsoft.com/downloads/).

 ## Usage